Extended SQP Methods in Nonsmooth Difference Programming Applied to Problems with Variational Inequality Constraints: VI-Constrained Difference Programming

 where $\gamma >0$.
 Then $\langle F(y,z),z\rangle - \mu_\gamma(y,z)$ corresponds precisely to the regularized gap function for VI in \eqref{VI-constrained} given \cite{fukushima1992equivalent}.
 As proved in \cite[Theorem~3.1]{fukushima1992equivalent}, the following properties hold:

-Leveraging this equivalence between the solution set of VI and the level set of the regularized gap function, we have the equivalent reformulation of the VI-constrained difference programming problem as follows:
+Leveraging this equivalence between the solution set of VI and the level set of the regularized gap function yields the single-level reformulation approach introduced in \cite{marcotte1996exact}.
+Consequently, the VI-constrained difference programming problem can be equivalently reformulated as follows

 Our subsequent analysis demonstrates that reformulation \eqref{VI-constraint_equivalent} constitutes a special case of the constrained difference programming problem \eqref{difference-programming}.
-Consequently, the proposed Algorithm~\ref{alg:ESQM} (CDP-ESQM) and Algorithm~\ref{alg:ESQM2} (CDP-AESQM) can be directly applied to solving \eqref{VI-constraint_equivalent}.
+Consequently, the proposed Algorithm~\ref{alg:ESQM} (CDP-ESQM) can be directly applied to solving \eqref{VI-constraint_equivalent}.
 To proceed in this way, let us first investigate the properties of the function $\mu_\gamma(y,z)$ defined in \eqref{def_mu}.
 Specifically, we show that $\mu_\gamma(y,z)$ is prox-regular and then provide an explicit expression for its subdifferential.

 Observe that the optimization problem defining $\mu_\gamma(y,z)$ in \eqref{def_mu} is strongly convex.
 Its unique solution admits the closed-form expression

 Thus, when the set $\Gamma(y)$ is simple and the projection onto it is computationally tractable, $\theta_\gamma^*(y, z)$ can be efficiently computed.
 Consequently, $\mu_\gamma(y,z)$ is also readily computable since it has the expression Furthermore, the following lemma verifies the local boundedness of $\theta_\gamma^*(y, z)$ on $Y \times \mathbb{R}^{m_2}$.